Ford Transit: First generation (1965)

 The first generation Transit, or the Transit Mark I in the United Kingdom, was introduced in October 1965, taking over directly from the Thames 400E.
-This generation had the longest production run of any Transit to date, staying largely unaltered for 12 years until the major facelift of 1977, with overall production lasting for over 20 years before finally being replaced by the all-new VE6 platform in 1986.
+This generation had the longest production run of any Transit to date, staying largely unaltered for 12 years until the major update of 1977, with only one minor facelift for the 1971 model year, which saw updated front end styling on the V4 engined models (the 'pig snout' diesel/V6 models remained unchanged), and the introduction of a safety padded dashboard.

+Overall production of this platform therefore lasted for over 20 years before finally being replaced by the all-new VE6 platform in 1986.

 The van was produced initially at Ford's Langley facility in Berkshire, England (a former Second World War aircraft factory which had produced Hawker Hurricane fighters), but demand outstripped the capability of the plant, and production was moved to Southampton until closure in 2013 in favour of the factory at İzmit, Turkey.

 Transits were also produced in Ford's Genk factory in Belgium and also Turkey.
 Transits were produced in Amsterdam for the local market from the mid-1970s until the end of 1981.
 This factory had ample capacity, since the Ford Transcontinental produced there had little success (total production 8000 in 6 years).
 Although the Transit sold well in the Netherlands, it was not enough to save the factory, which closed in December 1981.

 The Transit was introduced to replace the Ford Thames 400E, a small mid-engined forward control van noted for its narrow track which was in competition with similar-looking but larger vehicles from the BMC J4 and J2 vans and Rootes Group's Commer PB ranges.
 In a UK market segment then dominated by the Bedford CA, Ford's Thames competitor, because of its restricted load area, failed to attract fleet users in sufficient numbers.
 Ford switched to a front-engined configuration, as did Bedford with their well-regarded CA series vans in the 1950s.
 Henry Ford II's revolutionary step was to combine the engineering efforts of Ford of Britain and Ford of Germany to create a prototype for the Ford of Europe of today—previously the two subsidiaries had avoided competing in one another's domestic markets but had been direct competitors in other European markets.

 The Transit was a departure from the European commercial vehicles of the day with its American-inspired styling—its broad track gave it a huge advantage in carrying capacity over comparable vehicles of the day.
 Most of the Transit's mechanical components were adapted from Ford's car range of the time.
 Another key to the Transit's success was the sheer number of different body styles: panel vans in long and short wheelbase forms, pick-up truck, minibuses, crew-cabs to name but a few.